Bye Bye Morons

 Bye Bye Morons (Adieu les cons) is a 2020 French comedy drama film written and directed by Albert Dupontel.
 The film stars Virginie Efira, Albert Dupontel and Nicolas Marié.

 The film received twelve nominations at the 46th César Awards, winning in six categories, including Best Film, Best Director and Best Original Screenplay for Dupontel, and Best Supporting Actor for Marié.

 Synopsis

 Once salon owner Suze Trappet is diagnosed with a terminal illness, she decides to find the child she was forced to abandon when she was 15 years old.
-Her journey will lead her to cross paths with JB, a fifty-something in full burn-out, and Mr. Blin, a blind archivist of impressive enthusiasm.
+Her journey leads her to cross paths with JB, a fifty-something in full burn-out, and Mr. Blin, a blind archivist of impressive enthusiasm.